nachiket/nachiket.github.io/cv.md

 ### Patents

-"Method and a circuit using an associative calculator for calculating a sequence of non-associative operations" US 2007/0234128, André DeHon and Nachiket Kapre<br>
+"Method and a circuit using an associative calculator for calculating a sequence of non-associative operations", André DeHon and Nachiket Kapre<br>
-*Under review*, Applied in January 2007.<br>
+Publication Number US7991817 B2, Applied Jan 2007, Granted Aug 2011.<br>

 ## Advising